If you’re seeking a startup business loan, you have options for financing.

 You’ll need documentation to back up your creditworthiness, such as bank statements, financial statements and tax returns.

 Even if you don’t have a good credit rating, you can still qualify for business grants.
 Unlike loans, grants don’t need to be repaid.

 Government agencies and private institutions award grants based on factors such as need or merit.
-You may qualify for a grant if you fall into an economically disadvantaged category, such as being a single mother or if your business endeavor represents innovative potential, such as developing a source of alternative energy.
+You may qualify for a grant if you fall into an economically disadvantaged category or if your business boasts innovative potential.

-One of the most common ways to start a business with no collateral is borrowing from family or friends.
+One of the most common ways to get a startup business loan with no collateral is to borrow from friends of family.

 You will stand a better chance of convincing friends and family to lend you money if you can show them a business plan explaining how you’ll generate enough revenue to pay them back.

-They also may be more inclined to lend you money if you sign an agreement promising to pay them back in specified amounts according to a timetable just as you would with a regular lender.
+They might be more inclined to lend you money if you sign an agreement promising to pay them back in specified amounts according to a timetable just as you would with a regular lender.

 To run a successful crowdfunding campaign, you’ll want to compare sites to find the right platform for your business.
 You’ll then need a compelling story and persuasive pitch that makes your audience want to help you.
 A video can often help make your pitch more emotionally engaging.

 Startup Business Loans: Bad Credit

 While it’s easier to get a business loan if you have good credit, you may still be able to qualify for a loan with a lower credit rating.
 In some cases, you can even avoid a credit check entirely by applying for startup business loans using an employer identification number (EIN).